Sign In

 The best treatment approach to living well again with osteoarthritis

 Most often, individuals who understand OA cope best.
-There is no way you can cure OA but there are plenty of methods to assist you cope effectively.
+There is no way you can cure OA, but there are plenty of methods to assist you in coping effectively.

 Facts & myths about OA:

-Myth: The amount of degeneration on my x-ray is indicative of how damaged my joint is.
+Myth: The extent of degeneration visible on my x-ray accurately reflects the severity of joint damage.

-Symptoms vary from person to person and they usually do not correlate with the advancement of degeneration.
-Relying on information from scans alone can be unhelpful.
+Symptoms differ from person to person and often do not align with the degree of degeneration.
+Depending solely on scan results can be misleading.

-Myth: Exercise is unsafe for my degenerative joint.
+Myth: Exercise is risky for my degenerative joint.

 Signs and Symptons